bulletmark/pipxu/README.md

 some command functionality, options, and output are slightly different.

 This utility has been developed and tested on Linux.
-It may work on other platforms, such as Windows and macOS, but has not been tried there.
+It may work on macOS, but has not been tried there.
+It does not work on Windows.
 The latest documentation and code is available at https://github.com/bulletmark/pipxu.

 ## Usage